fogbender/b2b-saaskit/README.md

  const CounterInternal = () => {
 -       const counterQuery = trpc.counter.getCount.useQuery();
 +       const counterQuery = trpc.counter.getCount.useQuery(undefined, {
-+               staleTime: 1000,
++               staleTime: 1000, // one second
 +       });
         const trpcUtils = trpc.useContext();
 ```

-We need to pass `dehydratedState` we got from the Astro Component into `TRPCProvider`, so that when we use the same queries, we can use values from the cache.
+We need to pass `dehydratedState` we got from the Astro Component into `TRPCProvider`, so that when we rerun the same query, we can use values from the cache.

-Note that we are also passing `staleTime` to `useQuery` - this prevents TanStack Query from re-fetching data that we already got from the server (because of `prerender=false` each page load will get fresh data from the server).
+Note that we are also passing `staleTime` to `useQuery` - this prevents TanStack Query from re-fetching data that we already got from the server (because of `prerender=false`, each page load will get fresh data from the server).

 In the case of SSG (`prerender=true`), the time between query cache creation on the server and the `useQuery` call on the client could be much larger, making it more likely that the data is outdated - in this case, it's a good idea to get fresh data from the server on page load.